Joshua-Donovan/Azure-Policy-Examples/Microsoft.KeyVault/vaults/networkAcls/.ipRules/README.md

 ## Azure Policy Definition Requirements `[Intent]`:
 *Contoso requires specified IP Addresses and/or IP Address CIDR[^1] ranges have access to their Azure Keyvault resources through the Azure KeyVault Built-In Firewall.*

 > **DISCLAIMER:** This is a custom policy definition.
-This is **not** a policy definition published by Microsoft and therefore carries no warranty or support contract.
+This is **not** a policy definition published by Microsoft and therefore carries no warranty or official support expectation.
 This is to be used as a teaching tool only.
 Please always write your own custom policies, fully understand them, and only publish to production after extensive testing in your own **unique** environment!

 ## Scope:
 This policy will involve the parent resource type `Microsoft.KeyVault/vaults` and a focus on the child resource `Microsoft.KeyVault/vaults/networkAcls.ipRules`.